Andaman and Nicobar Command: Post Kargil war rapid capabilities expansion

 In 1999, after the Kargil War, the Andaman and Nicobar Islands received more attention.
 The Group of Ministers (GoM) report on Reforming the National Security System recommended the replacement of the FORTAN, under the Indian Navy, with a Joint Andaman and Nicobar Command which will control the assets of the tri-services and the Coast Guard on the islands.
-The GoM had recommended that the Commander of this Joint Command would report to the proposed Chief of Defence Staff (CDS).
-The Andaman and Nicobar Command was in place by the end of September 2001 and Vice Admiral (later Admiral and CNS) Arun Prakash was the first Commander-in-Chief, Andaman and Nicobar Command (CINCAN).
+The GoM had recommended that the commander of this joint command would report to the proposed Chief of Defence Staff (CDS).
+The Andaman and Nicobar Command was in place by the end of September 2001 and Vice Admiral (later Admiral and CNS) Arun Prakash was the first commander-in-chief, Andaman and Nicobar Command (CINCAN).
 A joint command at the Andaman and Nicobar Islands would help in to prevent smuggling, piracy, drug and gun trafficking, poaching and illegal immigration in the region and especially in the Malacca Strait.
 The command would also be in a position to assist the multinational Malacca Straits Security Initiative, aimed at curbing threats in the Malacca Straits.
 An Indian command in the islands could also counter any future threat from China, which was rumoured to have set up a surveillance post in Myanmar's Coco Islands, 40 km off the northern tip of the Andamans, but this was proved incorrect.

 Summary of bases and capabilities

+Major bases

 The following are the air and naval bases under the A&N command, from north to south, some of which are being upgraded under 2027 roll-on plan.
 By 2020, India is placing ship-based nuclear missile system, fleet of naval warships and Landing Platform Docks (LPDs).
+Listed north to south.